 - There are also a limited number of additional Marxe Washington Scholars Awards which are given on a merit basis.

-- Accepted students must complete a housing application and submit it to Diana Lazov in the Office of Finance and Administration by April 30, and provide the Washington Internship Student Housing Program (WISH) a $200 security deposit that will be refunded at the end of the fall semester.
+- Accepted students must complete a housing application and submit it to Diana Lazov in the Office of Finance and Administration by April 30 and provide a $200 security deposit that will be refunded at the end of the fall semester.

 - Accepted students must pay Baruch College tuition and